brlebtag/My-Commonplace-Book/Troubleshooting.md

 * Take breaks, see something different every once in a while
 * Do you have sufficent knowledge in the area you're trying to solve the problem?
 Acquire the fundaments: Study the basics, study the theories, experment with the problem, try out a small version of the problem/thing to get a better understanding of its behavior (preferably its normal behavior).
 * Know when to stop
+* Take notes along the entire process (just like a commonplace book).
+It is also good to journal the entire process and all reasoning
 * Trust your gut feelings
 * Doubt your gut feelings
 * Be persistent and patient